toni-moreno/oracle_collector/README.md

 Oracle collector gathers 2 kind of different informations.

 1. Oracle Monitored/Discovered instances
-2. Internat processes.
+2. Internat stats.

 ## Oracle Monitored Measurements/Metrics

 The agent is capable to get metrics organized and sent as ILP ( InfluDB Line Protocol) measurements.
 It takes 2 non configurable measurements.

-* oracle_status
-* oracle_pdb_status
+And a lot of other configurable measurements in the `metric` section of the config file`[[oracle-monitor.mgroup.metric]]`.

 ### Non configurable measurements.

+These measurements will be sent always even if any metric `[[oracle-monitor.mgroup.metric]]` and any metric group `[[oracle-monitor.mgroup]]` exiting in the config file.

 **oracle_status**